Previous Page Next Page

 • Makes sure the person list is in the Person section.
 This should happen when duplicating the intake to create the I&R.

-• Makes sure person searches and relates are completed.
-The intake specialist completes person searches and relates for the intake, which then carry over when duplicating the intake to create the I&R.
+• Makes sure person searches and relating person matches are complete.
+The intake specialist completes person searches and relates matching persons for the intake, which then carry over when duplicating the intake to create the I&R.

-• Documents “Narrative is from intake completed for [specific program] program” at the top of the narrative.
+• Documents “Narrative is from intake completed for [specific program name]” at the top of the narrative.

 • Does not edit any other part of the narrative.

-Manually assigns the I&R to the CVS caseworker.
+• Manually assigns the I&R to the CVS caseworker who is indicated in the SUB stage for the specific child or young adult.
 This includes the stage type C-IC (interstate compact on the placement of children).

-The intake specialist uses this type of I&R when the following is true:
+The intake specialist completes this I&R type when both the following are true:

 • Information does not meet the legal definition of abuse, neglect, or exploitation.

-The intake specialist does not screen out potential client rights or facility administrative issues.
+The intake specialist assigns this I&R type and does not close reports about client rights or facility administrative issues.
+See Assignment Charts on the DFPS intranet.

-• An open case for Provider Investigations.
-Instead, he or she completes an I&R to Existing APS PI Case.
+• Information relevant to an open case for Provider Investigations (PI).
+The intake specialist completes an I&R to Existing APS PI Case instead.
 See 3120 I&R to Existing Case.

 3120 I&R to Existing Case